Ali-Razeghi/exoplanet-aitoff-map/README.md

 ## Output

-The program will:
+The program performs the following steps:

-1. Download the latest confirmed exoplanet dataset from NASA
+1. Retrieves the latest confirmed exoplanet dataset from the NASA Exoplanet Archive
-2. Process celestial coordinates (RA/Dec)
+2. Converts celestial coordinates (Right Ascension and Declination) into projection format
-3. Generate an Aitoff sky projection map
+3. Generates an Aitoff sky projection map
-4. Display the visualization automatically
+4. Displays the visualization automatically

+The resulting plot shows the global sky distribution of exoplanets, highlighting observational clustering from major surveys.

 ---